The Secrets of Generating Art Ideas

 RELATED LINKS:

-A lesson on getting ideas from the Conversation Game.
+A lesson on getting ideas from the Conversation Game

 A lesson on getting ideas by attending directly to the work as it happens

-The Incredible Art Department page on generating ideas for art.
+The Incredible Art Department page on generating ideas for art

-Have you tried an idea for teaching the generation of ideas in your class?
 I welcome an email note with your ideas for improvements, your questions, or other creative ideas that occurred to you or your students as you worked with teaching creative thinking.

 I invite readers to send me their ways to generate new ideas.
 Let me know if I may share and if you wish to be credited.